abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-pt-5/index.md

 ### There are no get rich quick schemes.
 That's just someone else getting rich off you.

-### When you're finally wealthy, you'll realize that it wasn't what you were seeking in the first place.
+### When you're finally wealthy, you'll realise that it wasn't what you were seeking in the first place.
 But that's for another day.

-<small>References: image, nav.al/; extensive explanations are gotten from the podcasts on "Wealth" between Naval and Nivi podcast, link: <a href="https://nav.al/category/wealth/" target="_blank">here</a></small>.
+<small>References: image, nav.al/; extensive explanations are got from the podcasts on "Wealth" between Naval and Nivi podcast, link: <a href="https://nav.al/category/wealth/" target="_blank">here</a></small>.